0xSmartContractDev/ConanSwap/README.md

 This repository contains the core smart contracts for the conanswap V3 Protocol.
 For higher level contracts, see the [conanswap-v3-periphery](https://github.com/conanswap/conanswap-v3-periphery) repository.

-## Bug bounty

-This repository is subject to the conanswap V3 bug bounty program, per the terms defined [here](./bug-bounty.md).

 ## Local deployment